LandRegistry/digital-street-3d-ui/flask_skeleton_ui/assets/README.md

 ### CSS (SCSS)

-CSS is organised into application specific and vendor code.
-At build time, the govuk elements will be copied into the vendor folder ready for use, but it should not be committed into the repository.

 Similarly to the JavaScript, the files directly in the `scss` folder represent entry points / bundles, and they import files from the subdirectories.
 Additional entry points can be created as necessary, but no actual CSS should be written in them.

 ## Sourcemaps